orkes-io/docs/docs/templates/alerting/querying-orkes-data-and-triggering-opsgenie-alert.md

 Of course, we are not done yet, as we also need to figure out a bunch of pending things:

 1. Scheduling the alert workflow to run at the per-minute interval
+2. Setting up OpsGenie Integration
-2. Managing API secrets for OpsGenie
+3. Managing API secrets for OpsGenie

 ### Scheduling Alerts